dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 This will rename the *id* property to *i* and *name* property to *n*.

-Multipe transformers can be used by repeating the transformer
+Multiple transformers can be used by repeating the transformer
     syntax:

     /api/26/dataElementGroups.json?fields=id,displayName,dataElements~isNotEmpty~rename(haveDataElements)